List of Southeastern Conference champions: Men's basketball

-All current and future SEC members play men's basketball.
+All 16 SEC members play men's basketball.

 Although this article lists both regular-season and tournament champions, the SEC has awarded its official men's basketball championship based solely on regular-season record since the 1950–51 season, whether or not the tournament existed at a given time.
 The tournament, however, does determine the SEC's automatic berth in the NCAA tournament.